marcusoftnet/marcusoftnet.github.io/_posts/2017-02-22-comments-on-board-practices.md

 It's very interesting to see how a practice goes from a nice idea to best practice and over to tradition.
 In my community, the software industry, things move very fast so I've seen many examples of this; simple things like formatting of code, background colors of editor all the way to architectural patterns - all of these become default usages and tradition, and sometime "the way it's done".
 Sometimes people calls it [cargo cult](https://en.wikipedia.org/wiki/Cargo_cult) which refers to that I often do things without really reflecting over why.

-When it comes to my field of practice; lean and agile there's bountyful examples of cargo culting, but in this series of post I wanted to examine a few very practical things that I often notices on how agile team uses their boards.
+When it comes to my field of practice; lean and agile there's bountiful examples of cargo culting, but in this series of post I wanted to examine a few very practical things that I often notices on how agile team uses their boards.

 It will be a little hit-list of my pet issues commonly found on agile/kanban-boards I've seen.